-Join Michael Lehman for an in-depth discussion in this video Exploring the Texas Instruments SensorTag, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Exploring the Texas Instruments SensorTag, part of Android App Development: Internet of Things.

 - If you want a simple device…so that you can test out a concept…for a thing that you want to build,…a thing that might be related to health and fitness,…or a medical application, or toys,…the cheapest way and the most direct way…you can get going is something called…a TI SensorTag.…It's available for $25, and it supports…a number of devices.…If I come all the way down here to the bottom,…we can see that it has six sensors built into it.…It's got a temperature sensor, a humidity sensor,…a barometric pressure sensor,…an accelerometer, a gyroscope, and a magnetometer.…